RandomHashTags/destiny/Sources/Documentation.docc/Performance.md

 ### Typed Throws
 Destiny utilizes typed throws to avoid heap allocations and reduced performance associated with regular, existential errors and throws.

+### Unsafe Pointers
+Destiny minimizes its usage of unsafe pointers by using `Span` and `MutableSpan`, however, they are unavoidable when calling C library functions for optimal networking io.

 ### Unwrap Arithmetic Operators
 Where applicable, to reduce arithmetic overhead (Swift's default arithmetic safety features).